stdarg/is2/README.md

 exceptions and every function only returns true or false.
 Use is2 to validate types in your node.js code.
 Every function in is2 returns either true of false.

-After finding Enrico Marino's module is, the concise syntax amazed, but there were syntax issues that made using is difficult.
-This fork of is fixes those issues Also, added tests via mocha which can be run using 'npm test'.

-The module is once-again cross-platform.

 ## Installation
 To install is2, type: